TrueVotes/TrueVote/truevote-engine/README.md

        * @param {string} msg - msg to be decrypted
        * @param {string} priv_key - private key used for decryption
        * @return {object} the decrypted message
        */

+* ##### function decryptionTransaction():
+      /**
+       * Will query the tangle based on the provided address assoicated with a
+       * place vote transaction.
+It will also decrypt the results if provided the private key *
+       * @param {string} addr - the address of the transaction/individual vote
+       * @param {string} priv_key - the private key needed for decrytion
+       * @return {object} Promise - Promise object which returns a list of transactions
+       * all of which are decrypted if they were encrypted */

 ## Challenges